famoser/docs/docs/communicate/conflicts.md

 - be relaxed and thankful
 - actively listen (let other finish speaking, be curious & ask for clarifications if needed)
 - do not defend, justify
-- reflect & draw conclusions / change behaviours
+- reflect & draw conclusions / change behaviors

 ## mirror/interview conversations

 for others to be most likely to change they need to arrive at the conclusions for themselves; guide them where they want to be themselves by "interviewing" them.
 needs high attention, sensitivity and fast thinking.

 guidelines:
 - ask neutral question
 - summarize continuously the brought up points without assessing them
-- check with the other the summary is complete and accurate
+- confirm that the summary is complete and accurate
 - proceed with the next questions

 ## address unspoken conflicts

-check for signs of suppressed aggressions or otherwise unhealthy behaviours.
+check for signs of suppressed aggressions or otherwise unhealthy behaviors.
 avoid to interpret & assess, instead only describe what you see/feel.

 tools: